Sharp detection of the onset of Floquet heating using eigenstate sensitivity: Spectral function analysis

 The low energy peak in the spectral function for $T>T_1$ is rather remarkable as it initially (as $T$ increases) develops much below the Heisenberg scale.
 The sub-Heisenberg peak is not a result of finite size effects, as can be seen from Fig.~\ref{fig_sub_heisen}.
 Its height scales exponentially with the system size.
 It appears because of Floquet many body resonances~\cite{bukov_huse_asp}, which are analogous to resonances between symmetry sectors in integrable models at small integrability breaking~\cite{Garratt_2021}.
-To elaborate, we first note that even for $T>T_1$, majority of the Floquet eigenstates are still adiabatically connected to the average Hamiltonian $H_{av}$.
-This can be seen from Fig.~\ref{fig_overlap}, where we show the overlap between a couple of typical eigenstates of the Floquet spectrum and that of the average Hamiltonian.
-However, as a result of band folding, a few of the folded states may become accidentally degenerate with respect to the Floquet eigenphases in the folded spectrum having energy difference equal to integer multiples of $2\pi/T$, resulting in the breakdown of adiabaticity \cite{bukov_huse_asp}.
-This is also shown in Fig.~\ref{fig_overlap} where a many-body resonant eigenstate of the Floquet spectrum has high fidelity with eigenstates of the average Hamiltonian that are distant in terms of their eigenenergy.
-These eigenstates have very small difference between eigenvalues of the Floquet unitary and therefore dominate late-time dynamics. \\
+To elaborate, we first note that even for $T>T_1$, majority of the Floquet eigenstates are still adiabatically connected to those of the average Hamiltonian $H_{av}$.
+This can be seen from Fig.~\ref{fig_overlap}, where we show the overlap between a couple of typical eigenstates of the Floquet spectrum and that of the average Hamiltonian. {However, some of the Floquet eigenstates become hybridized mixtures of eigenstates of $H_{av}$ having energy difference equal to integer multiples of $2\pi/T$, resulting in the breakdown of adiabaticity \cite{bukov_huse_asp}.
+This mixing eventually leads to O(1) off-diagonal matrix elements of local observables at higher values of $T$.
+The appearance of such resonant states is demonstrated} in Fig.~\ref{fig_overlap} where a many-body resonant eigenstate of the Floquet spectrum has high fidelity with eigenstates of the average Hamiltonian that are distant in terms of their eigenenergy.
+These eigenstates have very small difference between eigenvalues of the Floquet unitary and therefore dominate late-time dynamics\\